genesiscloud/genesis-cloud-inference-articles/art02.md

 ```

 The Python program `generate_ts_all.py` can be used to produce TorchScript code
-for most of the image classification models available in torchscript.
+for most of the image classification models available in torchvision.

 ```
 import torch